sftcd/witidtm/README.md

 - Thursday 1600-1750, Lloyd building LB01

 We'll still do an online "office hours" session on Monday's at 1100, just drop in to the "Monday office hours" blackboard session, and chat as you want.
-We can swap the timeslot later in the semester depending on how it conflicts with people's schedules.

 You can still also join sessions online via the [blackboard collaborate ultra](https://tcd.blackboard.com/webapps/collab-ultra/tool/collabultra?course_id=_74933_1)